entl/uni-adventure-game/README.md

 - **Command Parsing:** Intuitive command system allowing players to interact with the game world using natural language inputs.
 - **Inventory Management:** Pick up, drop, use, eat, and drink various items to aid your adventure.
 - **Magical Items:** Discover and utilize potions and spells with unique and hidden effects.
-- **Dynamic Environment:** Rooms are randomly generated with varying descriptions and items to keep each playthrough unique.
+- **Dynamic Environment:** Room contents are randomly generated to keep each playthrough unique.
 - **Status Tracking:** Monitor your Power Points and other vital stats as you progress through the dungeon.

 ## **Getting Started**